Stay in France of less than 3 months: registration in the European Entry/Exit System (EES)

 • Place, time and date of border crossing

-If you are already known to the system
+You are already known to EES

 If you have crossed an external border of the Schengen area since the entry into service of EES on 12 October 2025, your existing EES file shall be updated each time you cross an external border, recording the place, date and time of the crossing.